Ever wondered why some people find ultimate joy in the comfort of their own four walls?

 While this can hint at introversion, it also conveys pleasure in solitary home activities.

-These rephrasings help you avoid confusion in conversations where the term “homebody” may not be familiar.
+These rephrasing help you avoid confusion in conversations where the term “homebody” may not be familiar.
 They can be particularly useful when chatting with learners of English who might not know the idiom.

 To expand your vocabulary, here are a few words related to “homebody,” along with their opposites.